The King's School, Canterbury: Traditions

-Walpole Carnations: The Valentine's Day celebrations, organised by the girls of Walpole house.
-Pupils send a carnation with an anonymous message to a friend or lover.

 King's Week

 A festival of arts, held during the last week of the summer term, introduced by Fred Shirley in 1952.
 The week has featured over 100 events, ranging from classical concerts to theatre performances, held in locations around Canterbury.
 Events have been free to attend and required no booking and a number were broadcast live.

 The week has culminated in Commemoration day (known as "Commem") on the last day of the school year when the school leavers in 6a wore court dress of white tie and tails, with breeches and black stockings, or their national dress, and the whole school attended a service to commemorate the school benefactors; such benefactors include Mathew Parker, the first Archbishop of Canterbury of Elizabeth I.

 Office of Fair Trading investigation

 In 2005, the Office of Fair Trading (OFT) provisionally found that the school exchanged detailed information about prospective fee increases with approximately 50 other prominent UK independent schools, including Eton and Sevenoaks.
 The OFT stated that "regular and systematic exchange of confidential information as to intended fee increases was anti-competitive and resulted in parents being charged higher fees than would otherwise have been the case."